 Dirk Jackson is the date that Carson Drew mentioned above.
 He's a "red-haired, former high-school tennis champion"—no word on what he does now.
 He "doesn't like to be kept waiting"—especially, Nancy says, "by any of my mysteries".
 No wonder no one remembers him.

 Regardless of the fact that the narrator always stresses Hannah Gruen's position as "part of the family", she continues to do all of the work around the house.
 She also gives Nancy advice—probably whenever the writer felt that the "Nancy decided/exclaimed/deduced" bit was getting a bit repetitive.

 A) Tell Nancy about the case.

-B) Ask all of the reader's questions, no matter how obvious and lame.
+B) Ask all of the reader's questions, no matter how obvious.

 C) Get dirty.
 She's the one who opens the damper in the fireplace and gets all sooty, falls through the hole in the old stable, and gets covered in plaster when the ceiling collapses.
 (Nancy, romantically, gets knocked out during the ceiling collapse episode.
 No mention of dust mussing up her titian hair.)

 D) Be the boy.
 When Nancy and Helen dress up in old costumes to entertain the old ladies with an old-fashioned dance, Helen has to be the boy.